RitchieLab/dnanexus/apps/plato_single_variant/Readme.md

 Other optional inputs:
   - Continuous Covariates: A tab-separated file with columns: `FID`,`IID`,`Cov1`,`Cov2`,`....`
-    - Here values of the covariate should be numeric and quantitative.
+    - Here values of the covariate should be numerical continuous.
   - Categorical Covariates: A tab-separated file with columns: `FID`,`IID`,`Cat_Cov1`,`Cat_Cov2`,`....`.
     - Here entry of non-numeric classes are allowed and will automatically generate a dummy encoding.
   - Sample File: User-specified list of sample ID's to include in the analysis.
 The file format should be a space/tab-delimited text file with family IDs (`FID`) in the first column and individual IDs (`IID`) in the second column.
   - SNP file: User-specified list of SNPs to include in the analysis.
 The file format should be either one `RSID` per line or positions in rage format (`chr`,`start`,`stop`,`label`)

-### Options
+## Options

 ### REGRESSION OPTIONS
 **Regression**: